Escobita/selenium/selenium-core/selenium-website/src/main/rst/06_test_design_considerations.rst

    admin.events.cancel = addEditEventForm:_idcancel
    admin.events.viewoldevents = adminHomeForm:_activityold

-Hence still our objects refer to html objects but we have introduced a layer of abstraction between test script and UI elements.
+Our objects still refer to html objects, but we have introduced a layer of abstraction between the test script and UI elements.
-Values can be read from properties file and used in Test Class to implement UI Map.
+Values can be read from the properties file and used in Test Class to implement UI Map.
 For more on Properties files follow this URL_.

 .. _URL: http://java.sun.com/docs/books/tutorial/essential/environment/properties.html